philmain28/philsol/README.md

 This means that the constructed H fields must be corrected by a factor of $\mu_0 c$ for calculations in S.I units.

 ## Installation
-- Clone or download, and install with `python3 setup.py install` (you may need to install python-setuptools)
+- Intall using pip with command 'pip install philsol'
-- If you are new to python, the important bit is the function in core.py which can be run by itself.
+- If you can be bothered, the important part is the function eigenbuild in core.py.

 ## Examples
 - Commented example projects can be found in the *examples* directory.